uwmadisoncals/cals-main-plugins/svg-support/readme.txt

 = Security =

 As with allowing uploads of any files, there is potential risks involved.
 Only allow users to upload SVG files if you trust them.
 You have the option to restrict SVG usage to Administrators only from the settings page.
 By default, anyone with Media Library access or upload_files capability will be able to upload SVG files (that is Administrators, Authors and Editors).

-= Translations =

-* US English - default, always included
-* AU English - WordPress Language Packs
-* NZ English - WordPress Language Packs
-* Serbian - translated and submitted by Ogi Djuraskovic from [first site guide](http://firstsiteguide.com/)
-* Spanish - translated and submitted by [Apasionados del Marketing](http://apasionados.es)
+Please note that SVG files are actually XML which would allow someone to inject malicious code if you're not careful with who has upload privileges.

 = Feedback =

-* I am open to your suggestions and feedback - Thanks for using SVG Support!
+* I am open to your [suggestions and feedback](mailto:wp@benbodhi.com) - Thanks for using SVG Support!
 * Drop me a line [@benbodhi](http://twitter.com/benbodhi) or [@GoWebben](http://twitter.com/gowebben) on Twitter
 * Follow me on [my Facebook page](http://www.facebook.com/gowebben)
 * Or circle [+GoWebben](https://plus.google.com/+Gowebben/) on Google Plus ;-)

 *Note:* This is the second plugin I have submitted to the WordPress repository, I hope you like it.
 Please take a moment to rate it and click 'works' under compatibility with your version of WordPress.<br />
-As always, feel free to send me any suggestions.
+As always, feel free to [send me any suggestions](mailto:wp@benbodhi.com).

 == Installation ==

 To install this plugin:

 = via wp-admin =
-1. Upload the compressed version `svg-support.zip` through 'Plugins' > 'Add New' > 'Upload'
-2. Click 'Activate Plugin'

-or

 1. Visit 'Plugins' > 'Add New'
 2. Type "SVG Support" into the search field
 3. Click 'Install Plugin' and confirm in the pop up
 4. Hover over SVG Support and click 'Activate Plugin'

+or

+1. Upload the compressed version `svg-support.zip` through 'Plugins' > 'Add New' > 'Upload'
+2. Click 'Activate Plugin'

 = via FTP =
 1. Download plugin file and extract it